Tanks04/ClusterSizerv2/README.md

 Ovaj alat je nastao u suradnji s Claude-om (Anthropic) — od prve ideje do zadnjeg bugfixa.

-Iako je i kod i app besplatan, a kao i ideja ponuđen besplatno, ako smatrate da Vam se sviđa, možete uplatiti koji EUR za pivu i whisky autoru programa <3
+Iako su i kod i app,pa i ideja ponuđeni besplatno, ako smatrate da Vam se sviđa i da vam skraćuje vrijeme rada, možete uplatiti koji EUR za pivu i whisk(e)y autoru programa <3 koji će onda imati više volje provesti u djelo još koju ideju ,)
+Revolut: revolut.me/@ivan50ba6

+Although the code, app, and idea are offered for free, if you think you like it and it saves you time, you can donate a few EUR for beer and whisk(e)y to the author of the program <3 who will be more willing to put new ideas into practice ,)
+Revolut: revolut.me/@ivan50ba6